 The recent fall in the Indian market benchmark, Nifty is mainly due to the Indian rupees depreciating, crude oil prices increasing and the Indian finance sector.
 Many people asked me if there is any other investment asset available in which they could invest as a hedging tool against the losses made in the equity market.
 Well, investing in commodities is one of the safe vehicles when the equity markets are volatile.
 In this article let us discuss why investors should invest in commodities and how can they invest in it when the equity markets are volatile.
+If you want to become a commodity market expert, NCDEX Certified Commodity Market Professional course will help you achieve your goal.

 Four reasons for investing in Commodities: